Bad Case of Loving You (Doctor, Doctor)

-"Bad Case of Loving You (Doctor, Doctor)" is a 1978 song, written and originally recorded by Moon Martin and sung a year later by Robert Palmer.
-The song became one of Palmer's definitive hits.
+"Bad Case of Loving You (Doctor, Doctor)" is a 1978 song, written and originally recorded by American musician Moon Martin and covered a year later by British singer Robert Palmer.
+Palmer's version of the song became one of his best-known hit singles.

 Background

 Moon Martin originally recorded the song in 1978.
-Martin's record label Capitol Records released the song in the United Kingdom and Spain as a stand-alone vinyl single but inserted the song into the United States release of Martin's album Shots from a Cold Nightmare.
+Martin's record label Capitol Records released the song in the United Kingdom and Spain as a stand-alone vinyl single, but inserted the song into the United States release of Martin's album Shots from a Cold Nightmare.
 His original recording did not enter the music charts.

 Robert Palmer version

 A year later, the song appeared on Robert Palmer's album Secrets.
 In Palmer's home country, the United Kingdom, the song debuted and peaked at #61 on the UK Singles Chart on July 7, 1979.

 The version became more successful in other countries.
 In the United States, Palmer's version reached #14 on the Billboard Hot 100, #10 on the Cash Box Top 100, and #1 on the Canadian RPM chart in 1979.
 The Palmer version was remixed with heavier guitars and drums for his greatest hits collection Addictions: Volume 1.
 The song was nominated for Best Male Rock Vocal Performance at the 22nd Annual Grammy Awards.
 In the Netherlands, it reached #2 on the Dutch Top 40 chart on August 4, 1979, five weeks after its debut (July 7) on the chart.
 In New Zealand, it reached #20 in the Top 40 Singles Chart on the week of October 7, 1979, five weeks after its debut at #43 on the chart (September 9).

 The song begins with a stanza written in typical eight-bar blues structure and chord sequence and then progresses to a 10-bar blues chorus.

 Billboard reviewer Ed Harrison praised Palmer's rendition as "the kind of intelligent rock tune."